-Ashpool entered the fashion industry in 2002 when he co-founded the creative agency, Vida9, with his mother which produced shows for Rick Owens , Gareth Pugh , Christian Dior and Nike.
+Stéphane Ashpool entered the fashion industry in 2002 when — along with his mother — he founded creative agency Vida9, which produced shows for Rick Owens , Gareth Pugh , Christian Dior and Nike.
 Ashpool’s experience with Vida9 set him up for his next project, a store named Pigalle that opened in 2008.
-Pigalle stocked past-season designer items from the likes of Rick Owens, Sharon Wauchob and Gareth Pugh alongside Ashpool’s own collections and took its name from Paris’ most notorious neighbourhood.
+Pigalle stocks past-season designer items from the likes of Rick Owens, Sharon Wauchob and Gareth Pugh alongside Ashpool’s own collections and took its name from Paris’ most notorious neighbourhood.
 Situated on Rue Henry Monnier, the shop sits opposite the basketball courts where Ashpool played as a teenager.
-The designer now coaches a young team on the court, and has created a basketball inspired fusion line.
+The designer now coaches a young team on the court and has created a basketball-inspired fusion line.

 Ashpool is part of a three-pronged creative collective ‘PPP’ that includes Pain O choKolat, an art collective and Le Pompon, a nightclub, whose parties and signature street style have made the group notable figures on the Paris scene — a recognition Ashpool has leveraged into business for his brand.